Spydiecy/ProtectedPay_Lisk/README.md

 ## 🚀 How It Works

+### AI-Powered Interactions

+1. **Connect Your Wallet**: Connect your Flow or Filecoin compatible wallet to ProtectedPay
+2. **Chat with AI**: Use natural language or voice commands to manage your crypto
+3. **Smart Execution**: AI understands your intent and executes blockchain transactions safely

 ### Protected Transfers in 3 Simple Steps

-1. **Connect Your Wallet**: Connect your Flow or Filecoin compatible wallet to ProtectedPay
-2. **Enter Details**: Specify recipient (username, address, or QR scan) and amount
+1. **Use AI or Manual Entry**: Say "Send 10 FLOW to alice" or use the traditional interface
+2. **Confirm Transaction**: Review details before the AI executes the transfer
-3. **Confirm & Send**: The recipient securely claims funds when ready, or you can refund if needed
+3. **Secure Delivery**: Recipient claims funds when ready, or you can refund if needed

 ### Group Payments Made Easy